Ostrý Kameň – castle

 History

-Along with the improvement of relations between Hungary and the Bohemia, the castle lost its military significance, serving for some time as a toll collection point from merchants.
-It was garrisoned for the last time by the imperial army during the uprising of Francis II Rákóczi at the beginning of the 18th century.
-After its fall, it passed into the hands of the Palffy family, who eventually abandoned the neglected castle in the second half of 18th century.
+In the years 1539-1554, as a result of property disputes, the castle was divided into two parts.
+Half of it was held by representatives of the Bakič and Révay families, and the other half by the Cobors.
+In addition, with the improvement of relations between Hungary and the Czech, the castle began to lose its military significance, serving for some time as a protection for the toll collection point from merchants.
+It was occupied by the imperial army for the last time during the uprising of Ferenc Rákóczi at the beginning of the 18th century.
+After its fall, it passed into the hands of the Thurzo and Batthyan families, who abandoned the neglected and meaningless castle in the second half of that century.

 Architecture